Chaumet: Jewellery and fine jewellery

 Chaumet controls all the design and production processes of the pieces issuing from its workshops.
 After being supplied with gold and gems, its fourteen artisans mould, melt, polish and set traditionally the pieces created by the House's designers.
 The movements of the watches produced by Chaumet are manufactured in Switzerland.

 In 1969, Jacques Combes joined Chaumet as an apprentice.
 Appointed foreman in 1989, he was made a Chevalier of the Order of Arts and Letters in July 2005.
 On 28 January 2011, Pascal Bourdariat succeeded Jacques Combes, becoming the twelfth master of the House.

 Six jewellers under the direction of a master craftsman create all of the special orders and fine jewellery collections by hand.
 The House of Chaumet seeks to preserve its traditional know-how, which guarantees the quality of its work.
 For example, the workshop has conserved the wooden workbenches, which have remained the same for 200 years.

 One of the practices unique to Chaumet is working with mock-ups for items of jewellery made of nickel silver.
 This makes it possible to show the client the shape or size of the item of jewellery before it is produced in the workshop.

-Chaumet's jewellery-making expertise enables the creation of exceptional pieces of jewellery and limited collections.
-This is the case with the "12 Vendôme" collection, which was created to mark the 26th Biennale des Antiquaires in September 2012.
+Chaumet's "12 Vendôme" collection was created to mark the 26th Biennale des Antiquaires in September 2012.
 The collection's name refers to the address of the boutique and the workshop located at 12 place Vendôme.
 The twelve pieces (including four diadems) in this collection are a tribute to the different styles adopted by the house over the generations.

 A number of the items of jewellery in the "12 Vendôme" collection are transformable: a long necklace may be lengthened by the addition of two bracelets and an invisible system makes it possible to detach the aigrette from a diadem.

-Watchmaking expertise
+Watchmaking

 As a designer of fine jewellery, Chaumet began to produce precious watches from the 19th century onwards.
-The house has joined forces with Swiss watchmakers, such as Jaeger-LeCoultre and Patek Philippe, to create exceptional timepieces.
+The house has joined forces with Swiss watchmakers, such as Jaeger-LeCoultre and Patek Philippe, to produce watches.

 The pair of bracelet-watches from 1811, commissioned by Eugène de Beauharnais, was created by Nitot.
 Made of gold, pearls and emeralds, its manufacture combined fine jewellery with a meticulous watchmaking movement.
 It was at this time that the house succeeded in placing miniature dials at the centre of its bracelets.

 One of the most recent creations, the "Complication Créative", showcases the bee – Chaumet's emblem – and the spider.
 The latter indicates the hours and the bee the minutes.
 This watch's specific mechanism was created thanks to the house's partnership with top Swiss watchmakers.

 In 2013, Chaumet's "Montres Précieuses" once again combined fine jewellery and watchmaking.
 The six pieces in this collection use a self-winding mechanical movement and are decorated with diamonds, mother-of-pearl, paintings or engravings.